 When you need to choose an animal, the Animal Chooser window will appear.
-By default it will show current animals, perhaps filtered to a specific gender, depending on the situation.
+By default it will show current animals, perhaps filtered to a specific gender and classification, depending on the situation.
 You can use the search field at the top to find the animal by tag number or scroll until you find it.
 You can also change the Status filter to reveal more animals if needed.
 When you find the animal you want, either double-click it or select it and click OK to choose the animal.

 In some cases you will want to remove the chosen animal from a field.
 When possible, the Animal Chooser window will have a Clear button which you can click to remove the animal from the field.